kclark20/MyReactApp/README.md

 # MyReactApp
-Learning how to make react work for me.
+Learning how to make react work for me by starting with a tic-tac-toe game